Is The Bible Authenic

-Three, all we can do in one brief post is scratch the surface.
+Three, all we can do in one short post is scratch the surface.
 The following outline is just a brief framework around which further study should be encouraged.

 Archeology Verifies The Possibility Of An Accurate Text

 The Bible was written over a period of approximately 4500 years.
 That’s such a long period of time that most people assume corruption would have seeped into the text over the ages.

 The Book of Genesis alone goes all the way back to Adam and covers at least 3000 years of history.
 All the family heads from Adam to Joseph made entries into this record: Adam, Noah, Shem, Abraham, Isaac, Jacob, and Joseph.